BlvckBytes/ctor-ensure-demo/README.md

 ### Validation Endpoint

-`ctor-ensure` provides a function called `validateCtor`, which validates a constructor from a model by it's `displayname` by using any plain object's fields.
-I exposed this functionallity as a REST endpoint, which passes the `name` as a URL-parameter and the body as the request-body itself.
+`ctor-ensure` provides a function called `validateCtor`, which validates a constructor from a model by it's `displayname` by using any plain object's fields, while supporting a language to be used with rendering templates as a third parameter, `templateLang`.
+I exposed this functionallity as a REST endpoint, which passes the `name` as a URL-parameter, the body as the request-body itself and the language optionally through a query parameter, where the fallback is an empty string (default language without suffixes in .ENV).

 ```typescript
 @Controller('validate')